FelixHohne/phylo-lib/README.md

-# An OCaml Phylogenetic Tree Library.
-Used by Phylo-Lib-Web.
+# The OCaml Phylogenetic Tree Library used by Phylo-Lib-Web.

 ### Spring 2020
 ### by Shiyuan Huang, Felix Hohne, and Vaishnavi Gupta